ChrisPenner/rasa/docs/Building-An-Extension.md

 If we've done this right, then when we rebuild the editor should compile and start up!
-If you get an error stating that Haskell couldn't find the `Control.Monad.IO.Class` module then you may need to add 'mtl' to the list of build-depends in `rasa-example-config.cabal`.
+If you get an error stating that Haskell couldn't find the `Control.Monad.Trans` module then you may need to add 'mtl' to the list of build-depends in `rasa-example-config.cabal`.
 Okay, so how can we see whether it worked?
 If you're using the Vim key-bindings then you can quit using `Ctrl-C` and check your directory to see if you've got any new files!